Build on

 Threshold Consensus

 Before any Merkle forest root is submitted to HCS, participating nodes must reach threshold consensus.
 Each node independently signs the forest root with its ML-DSA-65 key.
-Once the threshold is met (currently 2-of-2, V2: 3-of-5), the combined signature is anchored.
+Once the threshold is met (currently 3-of-5), the combined signature is anchored.

 This means no single node can submit fraudulent attestations — consensus is required.
 Geographic distribution across jurisdictions also ensures no single regulatory action can take down the network.